MichaelC1999/chaser/README.md

     - Withdraws
     - Reading the position value of a given liquidity provider, denominated in the asset deposited.
 This value should be current and including yield.
 - There is no updating needed from the other protocols, Chaser is completely backwards compatible
-- For now, these protocol integratons will be developed and maintained by the Chaser team for security purposes.
+- For now, these protocol integrations will be developed and maintained by the Chaser team for security purposes.
 However this will eventually be community developed with incentives to expand reach while maintaining quality
 - The integration contract receives input from other Chaser contracts as to what protocol/market/asset is being invested into.
 With this input, the integration contract routes deposits and withdraw requests using specialized logic to account for particularities of each protocol.
 - Deposits are credited to the PoolBroker contract for the sake of keeping revenues, balances, and data separated and individual for each pool
 - All withdraw requests have the PoolBroker receive the deposits, then pass them through the Integration contract to wherever the funds reach their destination (pool, other protocol, bridging, etc)